-- (5) Scale Diary.
-The scale operator shall keep a Scale Diary as a computer printout or a bound book provided by the Engineer.
-The scale operator must complete the Scale Diary with the following information: dates of action, type of material, source, time the scale opened and time the scale closed, times of scale balance, ticket sequence, time the haul for each material started and stopped, voided ticket numbers, vehicle identification numbers, times of tare and tare weights, and the scale operator's signature.
-The Scale Diary shall include the following information on any scale used to weigh materials for payment: - (a) Owner of the scales and scale locations; - (b) Manufacturer's name, model serial number, maximum capacity, and type of scales (single beam, double beam, self-reading, etc.); - (c) Date(s) the scales were installed and/or adjusted;

-- (d) Scale service company inspections and accuracy checks (attach copy); - (e) Division of Measurement Standards inspections and accuracy checks (attach copy); and - (f) Time and dates of notification of any malfunctions.
+- (4) Data Files.
+Submit electronic data files to the Engineer at the end of each shift, with all ticket information produced during the shift recorded.
+These Data files must be complete and correct without conversion or manipulation. - (5) Scale Diary.
+The scale operator shall keep a Scale Diary in an electronic format acceptable to the Engineer.
+The scale operator shall complete the Scale Diary with the following information: dates of action, type of material, source, time the scale opened and time the scale closed, times of scale balance, ticket sequence, time the haul for each material started and stopped, voided ticket numbers, vehicle identification numbers, times of tare and tare weights, and the scale operator's signature.
+The Scale Diary shall include the following information on any scale used to weigh materials for payment: - (a) Owner of the scales and scale locations; - (b) Manufacturer's name, model serial number, maximum capacity, and type of scales (single beam, double beam, self-reading, etc.); - (c) Date(s) the scales were installed and/or adjusted; - (d) Scale service company inspections and accuracy checks (attach copy); - (e) Division of Measurement Standards inspections and accuracy checks (attach copy); and - (f) Time and dates of notification of any malfunctions.